-- Have sole authority to approve the engagement letter and the fees to be paid to the external auditors. - Review and approve the scope of the external audit to be performed each fiscal year, including the matters required relating to the conduct of the audit, and pre-approval of all audit services. - Pre-approve, prior to execution of engagement agreements, all non-audit related engagements with GRBP's external auditors and all engagements with other firms.
+- Pre-approve, prior to execution of engagement agreements, all non-audit related engagements with GRBP's external auditors and all engagements with other firms.
 Approvals can be delegated to the Chairman or any two other members of the Committee with ratification at the next Committee Meeting. - Meet with the external auditors to review the accuracy, completeness, and overall quality of GRBP's accounting principles and internal controls as applied in its annual financial reporting. - The Committee Chairman, or any two other members, shall meet with the external auditor to discuss and review significant events, transactions, and changes in accounting estimates deemed by the external auditor to affect the quality of GRBP's financial reporting and related internal controls prior to the filing of GRBP's financial statements - Obtain confirmation and assurance as to the external auditors' independence, including ensuring that they submit on a periodic basis (no less than annually) to the ARMCO Committee a formal written statement delineating all relationships between the external auditors and GRBP.
 The ARMCO Committee is responsible for actively engaging in a dialogue with the external auditors with respect to any disclosed relationships or services that may impact the objectivity and independence of the external accountants and for taking appropriate action in response to the external auditor's report to satisfy itself of their independence.